Markets Right Now: US stocks open slightly lower

 9:35 a.m.

 Bond prices fell.
-The yield on the 10-year Treasury rose to 2.91 percent.
+The yield on the 10-year Treasury rose to 3.02 percent, the highest level since January 2014.